vojtechkral/microfunge/readme.md

 MicroFunge requires a fairly recent C++ compiler - some C++11 features are used.

-I am not certain the code comiles well and all platforms, there may be a structure padding problem.
+I am not certain the code compiles well and all platforms, there may be a structure padding problem.